typelevel/Laika/docs/05-extending-laika/04-writing-parser-extensions.md

 When setting low precedence like in the example above, this is reversed.

 Note that precedence only refers to the ordering between the parsers of your extension and those of the host language.
-For the precedence between your extensions, in case you install multiple, is determined by the order you specify them in.
+The precedence between your extensions, in case you install multiple, is determined by the order you specify them in.

 ```scala
 override val parsers: ParserBundle = ParserBundle(